lorenbuilds/mysite/content/posts/scrolling-header.md

 ## Add Settings to the theme

-add code to line 631
+add this around line 635

 {{< codebox >}}